awslabs/aws-shell/README.rst

 Supported Python Versions
 -------------------------

-The aws-shell works on the same python versions supported by the AWS CLI:
+On Windows, the aws-shell works on:

+* 3.4.x and greater

+On non-Windows platforms, the aws-shell works on:

 * 2.6.5 and greater
 * 2.7.x and greater